SaAlgervik/tic-tac-yellow-belt/tic-tac-yellow-belt/BACKLOG.md

 As a user I don't want to have a other person the play against, so I want to play against a bot

+As a bot I should be able to play the game

+As a bot I can pick a random square between 1-9 to place my piece

+As a player I can pick a random square between 1-9 to place my piece

 ## UAT

 Given I am on the game board